ecyrbe/zodios/README.md

 But typescript error messages can be cryptic and hard to understand.
 So zodios provides some helpers to make your life easier.

 - `asApi()` : simple helper to create splitted API definition from an array of endpoint descriptions.
+- `asParameters()` : simple helper to create splitted parameters definition to share between your endpoints.
 - `asCrudApi()` : [helper](#crud-helper) to create a CRUD API definition from a resource name and a resource schema.
 - `apiBuilder()`: advanced helper to create splitted API definition endpoint by endpoint.
 It's the one with the better user experience.